$(g-2)_\mu$ in the 2HDM and slightly beyond -- an updated view: Conclusions

 \section{Conclusions}

 We have studied the theory/experiment discrepancy of the muon's anomalous magnetic moment in the 2HDM.
 Without vector-like leptons, the type-I and type-Y models cannot explain the discrepancy and the type II requires light pseudoscalars that are in conflict with perturbativity, unitarity and electroweak precision constraints.
 The type-X model can accommodate the discrepancy but require large values of $\tan\beta$ and also very light pseudoscalars.
 After revisiting some 2HDM results in light of the new result reported by the Muon g-2 collaboration at Fermilab, we considered adding vector-like leptons to the type-II, type-X and muon-specific 2HDMs.
 We did not include any mixing between the vector-like leptons and the muon.
 We have shown that the parameter space is substantially widened and much larger values of the pseudoscalar mass are allowed. $\tan\beta$ remains fairly large in all of these models.
 One problem of the VLL scenario analysed in this work is that the VLL Yukawa couplings to the scalar doublet $\Phi_1$ must be close to or above the perturbation theory limit.
 This can be alleviated by considering $N$ families of vector-like leptons instead of only one (very roughly, this would reduce the maximum values of these couplings by a factor of $1/N$).
 Alternatively, one can include VLL-muon mixing.
-This has been done in Refs~\cite{Dermisek:2013gta,Dermisek:2021ajd} in some detail, where it was also shown that the two-loop Barr-Zee diagrams are substantially less important than one-loop contributions and that smaller values of $\tan\beta$ can be accommodated. \\
+This has been done in Refs~\cite{Dermisek:2013gta,Dermisek:2021ajd} in some detail, where it was also shown that the two-loop Barr-Zee diagrams are substantially less important than one-loop contributions and that smaller values of $\tan\beta$ can be accommodated.
+Finally, one can relax our assumption that a symmetry eliminates tree-level FCNC and consider the A2HDM mentioned in the introduction; this would add additional parameters and might alleviate the problem of perturbativity.\\

 {\bf Acknowledgements:} This work is supported by Funda\c{c}{\~a}o para a Ci{\^e}ncia e a Tecnologia (FCT, Portugal) through the projects UIDB/00777/2020, UIDP/00777/2020, UIDB/00618/2020, CERN/FIS-PAR/0004/2019, CERN/FISPAR/0014/2019, PTDC/FIS-PAR/29436/2017 and by HARMONIA project's contract UMO-2015/18/M/ST2/00518.
 The work of B.L.G. is supported by the FCT grant SFRH/BD/139165/2018.
 The work of M.S. was supported by the National Science Foundation under grant PHY-1819575